anita-westfalewski/381_FinalProject/excel.md

 <p> Figure 2.
 Frequency of sleep states (deprived, minimal, adequate, and oversleeping) based on specified sleep durations. </p>

 ### Figure 2 Discussion
 Figure 2 shows the frequency of my sleep states over the past 3 months.
-The majority of my sleeps this year have been categorized as "minimal" meaning 51/90 days I only got between 4-7 hours a night.
-I experienced a less than ideal amount of "deprived" sleeps where I slept less than 4 hours for 11 nights.
+The majority of my sleeps this year have been categorized as "minimal" meaning 51/90 days I only got between 4-7 hours a night 😨.
+I experienced a less than ideal amount of "deprived" sleeps where I slept less than 4 hours for 11 nights 😵.
 I got "adequate" sleep (7-9 hours) for 28 nights and never slept more than 9 hours this quarter.

 ![meanmonthlysleep](https://user-images.githubusercontent.com/123666891/231238931-08f94fe4-9ecd-452f-9eb6-766e9bd85b28.jpg)
 <p> Figure 3.
 Means of sleep duration (hrs) for each month. </p>